 The Program provides participants with opportunities to enhance their professional experiences by both working within an academic environment as a mid-level administrator and working in an area that broadens and deepens previous opportunities.
 The Program also seeks to enrich and diversify the Harvard and Cambridge communities by bringing innovative talented professionals to and from a variety of geographical and institutional locales.

 The Program is in its twenty-sixth year of operation and will draw Fellows from business, government, education, and the professions.
 Each participant will receive a salary from Harvard University.
 All costs for the required educational seminar will be covered by Harvard University.
 Participants must secure and cover the cost of their housing.
+Participants must be eligible to work in the United States (visa sponsorship cannot be offered).

 The 2016-2017 Program will begin in September.
 The Fellows will be placed in various schools and departments throughout the University.
 Reflecting the academic and administrative diversity of the Harvard community, assignments for each Fellow will differ.
 However, individual fellowship needs will be shaped by considering both the school's or department's needs and the participant's career experience.
 Visiting Fellows are strongly urged to obtain leaves of absence from their current jobs.
 While the University will make every effort to place successful participants, there is no guarantee of permanent Harvard employment upon completion of the Program.